 What is Cortisol?

-Cortisol is a hormone produced by the adrenal glands, which are located on top of your kidneys.
-Often dubbed the "stress hormone," cortisol plays a critical role in how your body responds to stress.
-However, its influence extends far beyond stress management.
-Cortisol is also involved in regulating various bodily functions, including metabolism, blood pressure, immune response, and inflammation.
+Cortisol is a hormone produced by the adrenal glands, which sit on top of your kidneys.
+People call it the "stress hormone" because it spikes in response to stress, but it also regulates metabolism, blood pressure, immune response, and inflammation.

 Cortisol's Daily Rhythm